resbaz/resbaz2021/brisbane/latest.md

 ### Latest News

-Planning is currently underway for 2021 ResBaz events in both Brisbane and Gold Coast.
-We are also contemplating involving other universities sucha s JCU and CQUniversity via live streaming of talks and sessions.
+Planning is currently underway for 2021 ResBazQld events in both Brisbane and Gold Coast and streaming statewide.
+Statewide streaming will allow more remote universities such as JCU and CQUniversity to take part via live streaming of talks and sessions.
 We are also looking to partner with Sydney ResBaz in sharing live streamed events.

-What do YOU want to see and do at ResBaz Brisbane?
+What do YOU want to see and do at ResBaz Queensland?

 We are interested in hearing from people who want to